ThisIsNotANamepng/School-Website/ForFutureDevelopers.md

 #### Future maintainers
-If you change the code in any large way, please, PLEASE add on to this documentation and add your name below
+If you change the code in any way, please, PLEASE add on to this documentation and add your name below

 ### Hall of Maintainers

-2021 - 2023  (Founder) [Name protected], 02-08-2022
+2021 - 2023  (Founder) [Name protected], 02-09-2022